shakfu/karma_re/README.md

 total nc-lns     1185
 ```

-The complexity score of 3397 is literally off the charts (`I only wish I were kidding.` territory).
+The complexity score of 3397 for `karma_mono_perform` is literally off the charts.

 ## Changes so far